utkarsh-0106/Mini-Laundry-Order-Management-System/README.md

 ---

-### Where AI Was Incorrect / Needed Fixes
+### Where AI Needed Improvement

 * Missing input validation
-* Incorrect HTTP method usage
+* Incorrect HTTP method usage in some cases
-* Needed manual debugging for request handling
+* Required manual debugging for request handling

 ---